top of page

 Vertex advisors will either connect the doctor to Direct Relief (a US charity that is helping to deliver the donation programme) or to other doctors that are involved with implementing the process in that country.
 Please do keep us informed if you live in one of these countries and are having problems accessing Trikafta through the donation programme.

 At this point, we are deeply concerned about the lack of transparency around the programme and have repeatedly asked Vertex for further details in writing but they have been unwilling - or unable - to provide this information.
-We will be sending an open letter to Reshma Kewalramani, CEO of Vertex, again asking for answers to a number of key questions and concerns.
+We have sent an open letter to Reshma Kewalramani, CEO of Vertex, again asking for answers to a number of key questions and concerns.

 Finally… we are fully aware that this donation programme will not address the issues with access to Trikafta for the vast majority of CF patients living in low and middle-income countries and we will continue to demand that Vertex lowers their prices, drops their patents and issues voluntary licences to allow access for all.